 Hazardous Essential Oils

-The below list displays essential oils are more toxic and possess more risks than most other essential oils.
-It is strongly recommended that you avoid using these oils if you possess limited education and experience working with essential oils or without the express administration and guidance by a qualified aromatherapy practitioner.
+The below list displays essential oils are more toxic and possess greater risk than most other essential oils.
+It is strongly recommended that you avoid using these oils if you are new to working with essential oils and do not have the express administration and guidance of a qualified aromatherapy practitioner.